Webinar

 Michel: Yeah, probably.
 Please, join because for us it’s actually two sides.
 We built something which we are excited about, I hope you saw that today.
 But we want to understand more, learn more: what are your use cases?
 What are your challenges?
 How could our solution or what we built here fix those?
 And in return also, we will show you that this actually works on your stream in a very easy way.
 So that's for us the Early Access Program.
 And basically co-create, and big things will happen, I would say.

 Willem: Yes, sign up!
-Like Michel, I'm also excited to learn more from the field - which experiences can also be built because a lot can be built because all the responsibility shifts to the client-side.
+Like Michel, I'm also excited to learn more from the field - which experiences can also be built, a lot can be built because all the responsibility shifts to the client-side.
 So we are eager to learn more from you guys as well.

 Q&A session

 Willem: Then let me move to the next slide.
 Q&A time.
 So we tried to cover everything in an hour with some time left for questions.
 So we told you why we're doing this webinar, what the state is of the technology today, why we are looking at optimizing ad experiences.
-Gave you a bit of solution with server-guided ad insertion and we wanna co-create solutions around that with you guys.
+Gave you a bit of solution with Server-Guided Ad Insertion (SGAI) and we want to co-create solutions around that with you guys.
 Are there any questions left before we are at the top of the hour?

 Michel: I definitely have a question now.
 What will Belgium do at the Euros in an hour from now?